 The cost of living can be underestimated by individuals who were not in charge of the household finances before the divorce.
 Make sure you plan ahead to make sure you will be strong enough financially to keep a balanced budget.
 Keep in mind that you may have car trouble or issues with your home, like a broken air conditioner.
 Set aside some extra savings should unexpected charges or expenses arise.

 Both your former spouse and you are responsible for taxes due.
-While most couples have simple finances, others have more complicated situations, such as owning a business that make dividing tax responsibility more difficult.
+While most couples have simple finances, others have more complicated situations, such as owning a business that makes dividing tax responsibility more difficult.

-Even after settlement, you can be required to pay tax the assets you received as part of your property division and financial award.
-Make sure you don’t accept an offer that you can’t afford to pay for.
+Even after settlement, you can be required to pay tax on the assets you received as part of your property division and financial award.
+Make sure you don't accept an offer that you can't afford to pay for.

 For example, if you are the spouse that is awarded the marital home, make sure that you are not left in a position where you cannot afford the expense of owning said home.
 Take into account all your financial

 Do Not Hire an Overly Aggressive Attorney

 Hiring an attorney full of bravado, that speaks a big game and makes you think you'll "take your former spouse to the cleaners" might be your downfall.
 Often, hiring an attorney like this only means that YOU will be taken to the cleaners!

 Most of the time, this is a high-cost lawyer claiming they can get you a big divorce settlement, all the while, they need to be paid for their services.
 In the end, you may not be awarded any more alimony or child support than you would have gotten with a less expensive attorney, but now you've overspent and are coming out with less in the end.

 Do your research and hire a divorce attorney that won't break your budget, but that can effectively manage your case.